VieiraHenrique/temporaryContentBeCode/1.CSS/CSS-media-queries.md

 - From 1440px (laptop) : background : `cadetblue` and only the h2 `Laptop` should apppear.

 - From 1920px (desktop) : background : `cornflowerblue` and only the h2 `Desktop` should apppear.

+Great !
+Now :

+- In your inspector, play with the responsiveness.
+Select different screen sizes and see the result.
+Play with the "responsive" GUI to increase and decrease the width of the viewport.

+MAGIC !
+The content changes relative to the viewport width !